Jacky96Cheung/COMS4761_Project/README.md

 The Files Available on the Git:

 ### ISH_pTRAP
-Contains a folder that contains exploratory scatter plots and exp_plot (expression plots).
-These are such simple scatter plots based on in-situ hybridization and PhosphoTrap metrics available in an attempt to find a linear relationship between the two data.
+Contains folders of simple linear regression (exploratory_scatter and exp_plots), and IDR analysis between control samples in PhosphoTrap (IDR_CR) and ISH expression level vs. mRNA seq. transcript per million (IDR_test).

+exp_ISH_Ptrap.R is for scatter plots with expression level only

+lin_reg_ABA.R is for all the other exploratory scatter plots (Energy, Intensity, Density) and (TPM, counts)

-IDR.R is used to generate the t vs. psi plots of in-situ hybridization data against PhosphoTrap data
+IDR.R is used to generate the t vs. psi plots of in-situ hybridization data against PhosphoTrap data (plots output into IDR_test)

-IDR_PTrap is to generate the IDR results of PhosphoTrap replicates.
-T
+IDR_PTrap.R is to generate the IDR results of PhosphoTrap replicates.
+(plots output into IDR_CR)

+output.csv contains the average tpm, count, expression density, intensity, energy for each gene

+tpm_rep_rank.csv includes the tpm rank for every gene in each of the sucrose control replicates for each transcript

+all_data.csv includes the ranks of the metrics in output.csv plus expression level and its rank

 ### alignment_results
 This folder contains the alignment results of all the kallisto alignments performed